Willard A. Kitts: Service in Hawaii

 Kitts assumed duty as Fleet Gunnery Officer on the staff the Commander-in-Chief, Pacific Fleet under Admiral Husband E. Kimmel and was responsible for the operation, training and maintenance of the Fleet's guns and for safe storage of the Fleet's ammunition inventory.
 At the time of the Japanese attack on Pearl Harbor on December 7, 1941, he was present at the Navy Yard and witnessed the destruction of the Fleet's battleships.
 Following the War, Kitts testified before the Naval Board of Inquiry in connection with the court-martial of Admiral Kimmel.

-One day following the attack, Kitts was promoted to the rank of Captain and continued in his previous duties under new commander-in-chief, Admiral Chester Nimitz.
+One day following the attack, Kitts was promoted to the rank of captain and continued in his previous duties under new commander-in-chief, Admiral Chester Nimitz.
 He remained in that capacity until September 1942 and was decorated with Legion of Merit for his service.

 Coral Sea and Guadalcanal

 Kitts then assumed command of heavy cruiser USS Northampton, then serving off the coast of Solomon Islands.
 He commanded Northampton during the screening of the carrier USS Hornet during attacks on Bougainville Island on October 5 and then took part in the Battle of the Santa Cruz Islands by the end of month.
-During that battle, Hornet was heavily damaged by Japanese torpedoes, and Kitts and his ship tried to take a damaged Hornet in tow.
-Ultimately all efforts to save her failed and Hornet sunk on October 27, 1942.
+During that battle, Hornet was heavily damaged by Japanese torpedoes, and Kitts and his ship tried to take the damaged Hornet in tow.
+All efforts to save her failed and Hornet sank on October 27, 1942.

-The Northampton then operated with a cruiser-destroyer force, to prevent the Japanese from reinforcing their troops on Guadalcanal, but during the Battle of Tassafaronga on the night of November 30, 1942, she was hit with two torpedoes and began sinking.
+The Northampton then operated with a cruiser-destroyer force, to prevent the Japanese from reinforcing their troops on Guadalcanal.
+During the Battle of Tassafaronga on the night of November 30, 1942, she was hit with two torpedoes and began sinking.
 Kitts prevented her from beaching on the enemy shore and thereby enabled the lives of a great many of his crew to be saved.
-Although every possible effort was exerted to keep the damaged vessel afloat, he was finally compelled to order the crews over the side and, while following after they were all clear, was severely injured.
+Although every possible effort was exerted to keep the damaged vessel afloat, he was finally compelled to order the crew over the side and, while following after they were all clear, was severely injured.
 Despite his injuries, he also demonstrated personal valor, when he returned for drowning Northampton steward Francisco Macaraeg, who could not swim.